This document shows the basic concepts of DeepScan service.

 - Lines with length greater than 400.

-*.tsx) in the project are analyzed.
-So it's likely that third-party libraries, test and distribution files are included and the result is somehow distorted.
+In the first analysis, it's likely that third-party libraries, test and distribution files are included and the result is somehow distorted.

 For excluding files and folders, see this documentation.